For Opioid and Alcohol Dependence

 Our whole-patient, team approach helps to provide these individuals with the tools they need for long term recovery and success with significant positive impacts on their quality of life.
 MAT helps people regain relationships with their family and friends, reduce issues related to criminal involvement and maintain steady employment and housing.

-We understand that addiction treatment is complex.
-There is not one absolute, sure-fire model or approach that works for everyone.
-We know recovery must be individualized and we work with each patient to focus of their needs in order to determine the most effective treatment plan.
-Along with individualized care, our MAT program is founded upon clear, established guiding principles which include the promotion of personal responsibility and accountability and connection with others by way of group and/or individual therapy.
+We understand that addiction treatment is complex and each person follows their own journey.
+We know that recovery must be individualized and we work with each patient to focus on their needs in order to determine the most effective treatment plan.
+Along with individualized care and therapy, our MAT program promotes personal responsibility, accountability, and connection with others in small group environments.

 Medications used in our MAT program at HOPES